Daggubati9/PPT.github.io/Day 5_BigQuery, Vertex AI.md

 “We use it to connect different systems.
 For example, if a website gets an order, it can publish a message.
 Other services—like inventory, email notifications, or delivery—can subscribe and react to that message, even if they are running at different times.”

 ## ✅3.
 Push vs. Pull in Pub/Sub

-1. Pull Mode (Beginner-friendly explanation):
+1. Pull Mode:

 “In pull mode, the subscriber asks for messages when it's ready.
 It’s like checking your mailbox—you go and check for new letters when you want.”

-🔹 Example:

-“A background service that checks for new messages every few seconds and processes them.”
+🔹 Example: “A background service that checks for new messages every few seconds and processes them.”

 2. Push Mode:

 “In push mode, Pub/Sub sends the message directly to the subscriber’s endpoint (like a URL or API).
 It’s like someone delivering a letter to your house.”

-🔹 Example:

-“When a message is published, Pub/Sub immediately pushes it to a web server or cloud function.”
+🔹 Example: “When a message is published, Pub/Sub immediately pushes it to a web server or cloud function.”

 ## ✅4.
 Summary Line for Interview:
 “Pub/Sub is useful for building scalable, event-driven systems.
 In pull mode, subscribers request messages.
 In push mode, Pub/Sub delivers messages automatically.”

 ✅ When to Use Each?
-Mode	Use When...

 Pull	You want more control, or your app checks messages at intervals.
 Push	You want fast delivery to web services or cloud functions.

 ## ✅ Final Real-World Example:

 “For example, if a sensor in a factory publishes temperature data, Pub/Sub can send that to a monitoring service.
 If we use pull, the monitoring app checks when ready.
 If we use push, the data is sent immediately to the app.”

 ## ✅ Cloud SQL:-